" The Solitary Reaper" by William Wordsworth (1770-1850)

 → She is cutting the crops and singing a song at the same time, all by herself.

-→ The poet tells the reader to either stop and listen to her song or to pass quietly without disturbing her.
+→ The poet advises people either to stop and listen to her song or to pass quietly without disturbing her.

 → She is all by herself, cutting the crop and tying the sheaves of grain.